JahJajaka/assistant/README.md

 This is not just a chat engine as tons of existing apps Possible integrations.
  1. Create reminders based on emails and calendar events, location or sensor data.
- 2. Build recommendations based on static and dynamic data: events around, sales and deals Overal behavior of an assistant should be defined in static memory.
+ 2. Build recommendations based on static and dynamic data: events around, sales and deals.

+   Overal behavior of an assistant should be defined in static memory.
 With major introspective questions:
 Can I help a human, based on my knowledge about him + latest incoming information?
 If answer is yes, then it should act.
 If answer is no, then it should decide: to store incoming information for further processing when more data coming, or make an internal conclusion and store it in static memory.